Dual-branch Prompting for Multimodal Machine Translation: Experimental Results

 \subsection{Case Study}

-We present two translation examples generated by different systems as shown in Table~\ref{table7}.
-In the first example, the first system fails to capture the essence of the image and simply translates it as ``arbeiter arbeiten an einer Straße.'' (``Workers are working on a road''); the second system translates the phrase ``auf die Straße'' (``on the street'') as ``auf den Boden'' (``on the ground''), leading to a semantic deviation.
-In contrast, our proposed model accurately translates the phrases ``frischen'' (fresh) and ``auf die Straße'' (``on the street'').
-In the second example, the MMT system ignores the word ``up'' in the German context and fails to convey the state of the foot accurately.
-In contrast, our system correctly translates ``hochgelegten'' in German, effectively capturing the concept of ``raised foot''.
-By introducing reconstructed visual information, our model effectively captures local details in the images, enhances the system's ability to resolve translation ambiguities, and further verifies the improved translation performance achieved by utilizing the reconstructed image with dual-branch prompt enhancement.
+To provide qualitative insights into the efficacy of our approach, we present a comparative analysis of translation examples generated by different systems, as illustrated in Table~\ref{table8}.

+In the first example, the baseline system fails to grasp the visual essence of the scene, erroneously translating the description as ``arbeiter arbeiten an einer Straße'' (\textit{Workers are working on a road}).
+The second comparative system misinterprets the spatial context, rendering ``on the street'' as ``auf den Boden'' (\textit{on the ground}), resulting in semantic inaccuracy.
+In sharp contrast, our D$^2$P-MMT accurately captures fine-grained details, correctly translating the key phrases ``frischen'' (fresh) and ``auf die Straße'' (\textit{on the street}), thereby preserving the original semantic nuance.

+In the second example, the competing MMT system overlooks the directional preposition ``up'' within the German context, failing to accurately convey the state of the foot.
+Conversely, our system correctly generates the German term ``hochgelegten'', effectively encapsulating the concept of a ``raised foot''.
+These qualitative results demonstrate that by incorporating reconstructed visual information, our model significantly enhances the capability to resolve lexical and visual ambiguities.
+This further corroborates that the dual-branch prompt enhancement strategy effectively grounds translations in local visual details, leading to more precise and contextually aware outputs.

+To further investigate the model’s behavior in semantically ambiguous contexts, we visualized the attention heatmap distribution of the second example across different models.
+As illustrated in Fig.~\ref{Figure 6}, the reconstructed images provide cleaner visual cues.
+While the baseline model tends to fixate on visually salient but text-irrelevant background regions, D$^{2}$P-MMT consistently directs its attention to text-aligned visual features, such as the raised feet and the phone.
+This focused attention pattern demonstrates that our diffusion-based reconstruction effectively filters out extraneous visual noise, enabling the model to ground translations in semantically meaningful regions.